Clinical Excellence

 BCH

 Pediatrics/Children’s Hospital: Residents spend one month rotating through pediatric neurology at Boston Children’s Hospital.
-This includes exposure to both their epilepsy and general neurology inpatient services.
-There is q4 call during this rotation.
+This experience can include exposure to epilepsy and general neurology inpatient services as well as ED consults.
+There are occasional overnight call responsibilities on this rotation.

 Elective

-Residents have 10 weeks of elective for self-directed study, research, or clinical activity.
-Many residents take these opportunities for longitudinal research projects,international neurology training, or clinical training in areas of particular interest.
-There are no call responsibilities during elective blocks in order to maximize the educational, research, and academic goals of the elective experience.
+Residents have 10 weeks of elective for self-directed study, research, or sub-specialty clinical activity.
+Many residents take these opportunities for longitudinal research projects, international neurology training, or clinical training in areas of particular interest.
+There are no call responsibilities during elective blocks in order to maximize the educational, research, and academic goals of the elective experience; however, there are occasional cross-coverage requirements as the in-house overnight senior resident at MGH.

 Jeopardy Elective